jays-visionAI/ZINC/scripts/README.md

 This adds new fields to existing projects.

 **In Browser Console:**
-1. Open your ZINC app (localhost:8000 or deployed URL)
+1. Open your ZYNK app (localhost:8000 or deployed URL)
 2. Login as any user
 3. Open browser console (F12)
 4. Copy and paste the contents of `migrate-projects-v2.js`